A topic from the subject of Inorganic Chemistry in Chemistry.

 1. In a small flask, combine sugar solution and yeast.

-2. Observe the reaction as bubbles form due to the release of carbon dioxide.
+2. Observe the reaction.
+Bubbles will form due to the release of carbon dioxide.
+Note any temperature change.

 Redox Reaction: